IEEE Emerging Technology Reliability Roundtable 2023

 Lynette Webb has worked for Google since 2007, including 6 years focused on AI policy issues and most recently a stint as a product manager in the responsible AI team.
 Previously, Lynette spent 6 years working within Aegis Media, advising agency teams on emerging digital media and communications trends.
 Prior roles included business development for News Corp’s European arm and 4 years consulting for McKinsey.
 She has an MBA from New York University and a B.Sc.
 (Hons) majoring in Mathematics from the University of Melbourne.

-Talk Title: An overview of the AI Policy Landscape
+Talk Title: An Overview of the AI Policy Landscape

 Abstract: As AI technology advances, governments are grappling with how to best respond to the opportunities and challenges it presents.
 This talk will provide an overview of the current AI policy landscape, highlighting key players and significant topics of discussion.
 Additionally, it will delve into Europe’s forthcoming AI Act, which is set to become the world’s first comprehensive regulation for high-risk AI systems.